microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/search-results.md

 # Search results component in Microsoft Graph Toolkit

+[!INCLUDE [preview-disclaimer](./includes/preview-disclaimer.md)]

 You can use `mgt-search-results` to make search queries to Microsoft Graph directly in your HTML.
-The component provides some default result type renderings but also offers full customization of the templatez.
+The component provides some default result type renderings but also offers full customization of the templates.

-[!INCLUDE [preview-disclaimer](./includes/preview-disclaimer.md)]

 ## Example